 HumanitiesX fellows receive the following incentives to support their participation:

-• Faculty Fellows receive two course releases (one course may be taken in either the winter or spring quarter, the second in the autumn quarter when the HX course is taught) and $1750 for participation in several activities outside of the academic terms.
+• Faculty Fellows receive two course releases (one to be taken in spring quarter, the second in the autumn quarter when the HX course is taught) and $1750 for participation in several activities outside of the academic terms.

 • Community Fellows’ organizations receive a $10,000 pass-through grant.
 Note that while we ask for one primary Community Fellow to participate, some organizations opt to engage several of their team members in the activities.